zowongapcs/GameOfLife/README.md

 Extensions
 ----------
 There are many variations on the rules of the game of life.
-[This website]([https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)
+[This website](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html) list some of the interesting ones.

 Samples of Student Work
 -----------------------